HarryHenryGebel/server-configuration/README.md

 configuration is necessary.
-Systems that are configured only as a client of the NTP network can safely be operated with a single time source, as if the source is lost the default configuration can usually correct for clock drift until the source becomes available again.
+Systems that are configured only as a client of the NTP network can safely be operated with a single time source, as if the source is lost the default configuration can usually correct for clock drift sufficiently until the source becomes available again.

-<a id="org03d8137"></a>
+<a id="orgf7abf4d"></a>

 ### NTP service - join the pool of public NTP servers